 The Compensation Committee chose earnings from operations (and licensing segment earnings from operations, in the case of Mr. Paul Marciano) as the measurement used to calculate the final annual cash incentive amount (subject to the applicable maximum) for each executive as a way to further link these executives' incentive opportunities to the Company's financial performance.
 Earnings from operations is also a consistently applied, easily understood and widely used metric that provides a measurement of operating performance that excludes certain non-operational factors to better assess managements' operation of the business.
 Licensing segment earnings from operations was taken into account in determining Mr. Paul Marciano's award given his continuing contributions to the Company's licensing business.
 The Compensation Committee chose cash flow from operations as the measurement used to calculate maximum cash incentive opportunities (and to establish the performance-based aspects of two of our long-term equity incentive awards for Mr. Reddy for fiscal 2018 as described below) as a way to further link these executives' incentive opportunities to the Company's financial performance.
+Cash flow from operations is also a consistently applied, easily understood and widely used metric that provides a measurement of operating performance that excludes certain non-operations is also a consistently applied, easily understood and widely used metric that provides a measurement of operating performance.
 Cash flow from operations is also a consistently applied, easily understood and widely used metric that provides a measurement of operating performance that excludes certain non-operational factors to better assess managements' operation of the business, with a focus on the ability of the business to generate cash.